 Her work on MGM’s critically acclaimed science fiction series, “The Outer Limits” and Showtime’s “The L Word” (written and produced by Ilene Chaiken) has given Lisa the opportunity to work with such directors as Marleen Gorris (Academy Award Winner – “Antonia’s Line”), Moises Kaufman (“The Laramie Project”), Helen Shaver (“Vikings”), Lynne Stopkewich (“Kissed”), and Kimberly Peirce (“Boys Don’t Cry”).

 Lisa is a full member of the CCE, IATSE 891, ACFC West and is a voting member of the Academy of Television Arts & Sciences and the Academy of Canadian Cinema & Television.

 Award winning editor Lisa Grootenboer is an industry staple with two plus decades of experience.
-She is best known for her work on The Tudors, The Borgias, X Company and Mary Kills People and ANNE with an E, as well as for her live music cutting with Joe Bonamassa and Iron Maiden.
-Logging 200 hours of cut screen time, Lisa's CV is filled with notable domestic and international productions.
-Her passion is clearly seen in her work.
-Since 1995, Lisa has been nominated for 16 film awards and has brought home six, including four DGC Awards, a CCE Award and a Gemini.
+She is best known for her work on The Tudors, The Borgias, Mary Kills People and ANNE with an E, as well as for her live music cutting with Joe Bonamassa and Iron Maiden.
+Logging in at 260 hours of cut screen time, her passion is clearly seen in her work.
+Since 1995, Lisa has been nominated for 18 film awards and has brought home eight, including four DGC Awards, three CCE's and a Gemini.